-Behaviourism Direct teacher instruction; modelling of skills and techniques; demonstration Possible Constructivism Inquiry-based learning Social Constructivism Teacher modelling; questioning; mix of individual, paired and group instruction approaches used in Science Liberationism Pupil-led learning; opportunities In science Learning, working and talking about Science with confidence.
-Being introduced to the key vocabulary relating to Science so that all children can express their understanding, findings, and conclusions
+Possible pedagogical approaches used in Science Behaviourism Direct teacher instruction; modelling of skills and techniques; demonstration Constructivism Inquiry-based learning Social Constructivism Teacher modelling; questioning; mix of individual, paired and group instruction Liberationism Pupil-led learning; opportunities Learning, working and talking about Science with confidence.
+Being introduced to the key vocabulary relating to Science so that all children can express their understanding, findings and conclusions

-Woking Scientifically
+Working Scientifically

-To ensure a consistent approach in developing and recording lines of scientific enquiry, a Year 1 and 2, a Year 3 and 4, and a Year 5 and 6 Working Scientifically Template was created for use in lessons as a writing frame/scaffold for children.
-Designed specifically as a guide to achieve age related expectations when working scientifically, these are available in Appendix 3a/3b/3c.
+To ensure a consistent approach in developing and recording lines of scientific enquiry, a Year 1 and 2, a Year 3 and 4, and a Year 5 and 6 Working Scientifically template was created for use in lessons as a writing frame/scaffold for children.
+Designed specifically as a guide to achieve agerelated expectations when working scientifically, these are available in Appendix 3a/3b/3c.

 These are not used in the form of worksheets, and more importantly do not have to be used as a whole.
 When developing specific objectives for Working Scientifically, elements of these can be used to scaffold learning.
-For example, a lesson may focus around 'accurate data collection and presentation' so then only this aspect is modelled by the teacher, and practiced and recorded by the children into their books.
+For example, a lesson may focus around 'accurate data collection and presentation' so only this aspect is modelled by the teacher, and is then practised and recorded by the children in their books.